adamvx/IKT-Client/README.md

 ## Install

-- copy .apk file to your device and install.
+- copy ikt_1.2.0.apk file located in root to your device and install.